delivops/terraform-aws-ecs-scheduled-tasks/README.md

 - The module creates an initial placeholder task definition that will be overridden
 - Task definition changes are ignored to support external deployments
-- EventBridge requires an IAM role with permissions to run ECS tasks
+- EventBridge Rules require an IAM role with permissions to run ECS tasks
 - For Fargate tasks, network mode is always "awsvpc"
-- Schedule expressions use UTC timezone
+- Schedule expressions use UTC timezone by default
 - CPU, memory, container image, and container name should be managed in your actual task definition, not in this module
+- **Event rule names must be unique per region**

 ## License